 The Side-by-Side Comparison

-Both of these Chase cards can help you earn tons of Ultimate Rewards points, but that’s not all they offer.
-Let’s look at what they have in common and where they differ so you can decide which one is right for you.
+Both of these Chase cards can help you earn lots of Chase Ultimate Rewards points, but that’s not all they offer.
+Let’s see what they both have in common and where they differ so you can decide which one is right for you.

 Currently, both the Chase Sapphire Preferred® and the Chase Sapphire Reserve℠ are offering 50,000 Ultimate Rewards points as a sign-up bonus for making $4,000 in purchases during the first 3 months after your account opening date.